Microsoft selects Accend-managed biochar certificates for their carbon removal procurement program

 Accend has provided advisory services to Carbon Cycle in relation to the CORC documentation, issuance, and sales.

 A product carbon footprint uses the life cycle impact assessment model to calculate the environmental impact of a product from cradle to grave.
 Accend has developed a process for calculating the net carbon content of biochar that can be used as the basis for the issuance of carbon certificates.
 The process has been developed with biochar producers in Germany, verified by Bio.Inspecta and approved by Puro.Earth.

-Accend is working with key players in the Nordic timber market to accelerate the adoption of timber buildings by accessing new revenue streams from carbon sequestration.
+Accend is working with key players in the engineered timber market to accelerate the adoption of large-scale timber buildings by accessing new revenue streams from carbon sequestration.